-The Cedar Lakes Conservation Foundation (CLCF) was founded in 1974 as one of the first land trusts in Wisconsin.
-It was led and organized by Geoff Maclay, who, along with the other founders, recognized the need to protect a vanishing landscape that development would have changed irreparably.
+Founded in 1974, the Cedar Lakes Conservation Foundation (CLCF) is one of the oldest land trusts in Wisconsin.
+Originally organized and led by Geoff Maclay, CLCF recognized the need to protect a vanishing landscape that development would have changed irreparably.

-Since our founding, we’ve purchased nearly 60 properties totaling more than 2,400 acres.
+Since our founding, CLCF has protected over 60 properties totaling more than 2,400 acres.
 We’ve employed such measures as fee simple purchase, conservation easements and deed restrictions to protect this land in perpetuity.

-CLCF is the oldest land trust in Wisconsin and was instrumental in the forming of Gathering Waters, Wisconsin’s alliance for land trusts.
+CLCF was also instrumental in the forming of Gathering Waters, Wisconsin’s alliance for land trusts.
 Both the state and federal DNR have recognized the significant positive impact that CLCF has had on water quality.

 In the Articles of Incorporation of CLCF, Inc. dated June 10, 1974, Article II: Purposes and Powers states: